Factory Soundproofing Types and How Effective They Really Are

 5. Butyl Rubber Sheets

 A common material found on factory doors.
-It’s soft and flexible but not ideal:
+They are soft and flexible, but not always ideal:

-• Moisture often builds up underneath, leading to mold and corrosion.
+• Moisture often builds up underneath, leading to mould and corrosion.

-• Over time, adhesion weakens, and the sheet can peel away.
+• Over time, adhesion weakens, and the material can peel away.

 Should You Keep Factory Soundproofing?